tumelo-maja/delicate-care/README.md

 # Zalama Care Services

+Zalama care service is all about empowering people to live a quality and dignified life with a right support for their care needs.
+The services is available for little help at home, full-time care support or temporarily while you recover from an illness or after a surgery.

+**The website is aimed at helping users:**
+ - find the right care package for their unique care needs.
+ - access the relevant information about what daily activities are supported in a care package.
-Zalama care service is a site aim at providing information about social care services offered at Zalama care.
-The site offers visitors seeking care for themselves or their loved ones.
+ - get in touch and ask any questions they may have about getting care for themselves or their loved ones.

-Target audience: adults with limited mobility or living with disability, elderly, individuals/families seeking care support for their loved ones and individuals who have just had a surgery and require support temporarily.

-The site is helps individuals and families understand available care options for themselves or their loved ones.
-This site will ensure that the quality of life for our clients remain positive and their dignity is respected.
+ - learn and understand Zalama Care's mission, vision and commitment to providing compassionate care

+**Target audience:**
+- Elderly individuals with limited mobility.
+- Individuals living with disability (physical, cognitive and mental).
+- Families looking to get support for their loved one.
+- Individuals who have just had a surgery or an illness that has limited their mobility.

+The website offer clear and user-friendly information about different types of social care services, enabling users to make informed decisions about getting care.
+Individuals seeking care for themselves and their loved ones can select a care package that meets their needs.
+Users can also send an inquiry to request more information or to get started with a care package if their choice.
+Important business information is displayed on the website, including business and addresses, contact number and details about business hours.
+The design and interactivity of the site ensures users will have a positive experience while visiting the website and thereby building trust and confidence in the expected quality of service.

 ## Features